andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/swift-tip-accessing-a-users-documents-directory-with-url-extension.md

 # Extension usage

-Here&#8217;s an example of using the extension during the routine to create the Core Data stack.
+Here's an example of using the extension during the routine to create the Core Data stack.
 For that process, you need to grab a URL to where your SQLite database file will be located.
 Take a look:

 <pre class="lang:swift decode:true " >// ...